Camp Nelson National Monument: Black History: troops, impressed workers, refugees, and emancipation

 Among groups of African-American recruits, the largest arrived between June and October 1864, with 322 men enlisting on a single day on July 25.
 In May, 1864, the first large group arrived, 250 recruits from Danville, a distance of 16 miles.
 These groups and others en route to Camp Nelson were subject to harassment and violence.
 For example, the Danville group “was assailed with stones and the content of revolvers,” reported Thomas Butler, superintendent of the United States Sanitary Commission.

 Peter Bruner's attempt to enlist was initially thwarted when he was captured by men unknown to him and jailed in nearby Nicholasville with 24 others seeking USCT enlistment at Camp Nelson.

 Rev. John Gregg Fee of the American Missionary Association (AMA) observed that “three of five recruits bore on their bodies marks of cruelty.”
 Despite this, army surgeons upon examining recruits found the vast majority to be healthy and very fit to serve.

 John Gregg Fee led the effort to secure housing, education, and aid for the families of the USCT.

 Families of soldiers and others fleeing slavery seeking refuge at Union camps such as Camp Nelson were referred to as refugees.
 Unlike the soldiers, the refugees were initially not eligible for emancipation.
 The army did not have a clear policy for refugees, but they were allowed to establish a shanty village at Camp Nelson.

 However, seven eviction orders were issued between July and November 1864, all intended to rid the camp of refugee families.
 Ordered to leave, the women and children habitually returned because they had nowhere else to go.

-Since these orders were ineffective, on November 22–25, 1864, District Commander Speed S. Fry, native of Danville, KY, under pressure from slave-owners, resorted to violence.
+Since these orders were ineffective, on November 22–25, 1864, District Commander Speed S. Fry, native of nearby Danville, KY, under pressure from slave-owners, resorted to violence.
 He ordered soldiers to force out under threat of death 400 women and children onto wagons and escort them out of the camp.
 Fry ordered soldiers to torch the refugee huts.
 Temperatures that day were well below freezing.
 The refugees suffered 102 deaths due to exposure and disease.

 Camp Nelson Chief Quartermaster Theron E. Hall and Reverend John Gregg Fee of the American Missionary Association led a public outcry to newspapers, high ranking Washington officials, and the northern public.
 Hall gathered testimony from USCT soldiers on the battered conditions of their families and submitted them to Brig.
 General Stephen G. Burbridge, commander of the District of Kentucky.
 Burbridge ordered Fry to immediately cease expulsions, allow the families to return, and provide quarters.
 Edwin Stanton, Lincoln's Secretary of War, followed up with an order that a permanent shelter be established for all refugees, regardless of any family ties to USCT troops.